OleksandrOstroukhov/Just-Loading/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

----

-**Author:** Oleksandr Ostroukhov

-If you have any questions or suggestions, feel free to contact me via GitHub.
 ```

-This `README.md` file will help other users and developers understand how to use your project and contribute to its development.
+This `README.md` file should now serve as a comprehensive guide for anyone who wants to understand, install, run, and contribute to the "Just Loading" project.